ZerBea/hcxdumptool/README.md

 * Do not use tools like macchanger, as they are useless, because hcxdumptool uses its own random mac address space

 * Do not merge (pcapng) dumpfiles because that destroys custom block hash assignments

+* Capture format pcapng is compatible to Wireshark and tshark